Logan-Schindler/SSG/README.md

 # SSG
-SSG (Static Site Generator) is a markdown to HTML and CSS converter
+SSG (Static Site Generator) is a markdown to HTML & CSS converter